adobe/spectrum-css/.changeset/eighty-terms-lead.md

 New JavaScript logic has been added to better suppot hover interactivity in our Storybook example.
 Customers and consuming teams will need to implement the same (or comparable) logic.

+A tooltip may be displayed to a user indicating whether interacting with the component will clear or edit the rating.
+A control and documentation example have been added.

 ## New mods

 ```css